 Next we have the theme and archetype of Hitchcock’s ‘suspicion pictures’.
 Beginning with The Lodger and carrying on through Sabotage, and Rebecca, Hitchcock always had a love of films which preyed upon an ordinary protagonist’s fear that someone close to them might be evil.
 The same theme continues on in future films such as Shadow of a Doubt.
 It is a touchstone for Hitch – as much as the ‘wrong man pictures’ or the ‘perfect murder gone wrong pictures’.

-Suspicion is a brick in the wall that Hitch built for himself – a wall with provided him with security, but occasionally also penned him in to certain genres and types of movies.
+Suspicion is a brick in the wall that Hitch built for himself – a wall which provided him with security, but occasionally also penned him in to certain genres and types of movies.

 Other Hitchcockian elements popping up in Suspicion include brandy and its associations with death (here in its most literal form as the drink actually kills Beaky), there’s the power of the staircase, class struggles, the lure of the train, and characters discussing how to commit murder.